lutris/docs/HowToDXVK.md

 ## Installing Supported drivers:

-To take advantage of DXVK and it's improved performance you ***must*** install a supported graphics driver and Vulkan dependencies.
+To take advantage of DXVK and its improved performance you ***must*** install a supported graphics driver and Vulkan dependencies.

 **To learn how to do that, follow our guide here: _[Installing Drivers](https://github.com/lutris/docs/blob/master/InstallingDrivers.md)_**